joehomeexerciseeBay/homeexercise/README.md

  If using windows cmd prompt use: gradlew build

+ NOTE: Tested application in windows and mac but not in linux machine.

  This will download the dependencies from maven central.
 Make sure firewall is not blocking access to internet.